kholeone/devops-core-fundamental-project/README.md

 ### Known Issues
 - An issue with updating the details of a listing
-- When updating text, additional characters are present
+- When updating text, additional string characters are present
-- Adding a detail when it has already been done will cause an issue
+- Adding a detail within a listing that has already been done will cause an error

 ### Future Improvements
 There are many improvements that can be made to the application